steffenskov/StrongTypedId/README.md

 And that's basically all there is to it, now you just use `UserId` in place of `Guid` where you're dealing with an User's Id.

 You can omit the `JsonConverter` if you don't use json serialization as well as the `TypeConverter` if you're not using WebAPI or MVC.

+Furthermore there are a couple of base classes available to you:
+- `StrongTypedValue` for anything that's not an id, this supports `string` as a primitive value.
+- `StrongTypedId` for anything that IS an id, this only supports `struct` types as primitives (therefore no `strings`).
+  - Adds the static `Parse(string)` and `TryParse(string, out TStrongTypedId)` methods.
+- `StrongTypedGuid` a further specialization of `StrongTypedId`.
+  - Adds the static `New()` method for instantiating new ids with random values as well as the static `Empty` property.

 # Compatibility